manavlade/Java-Codes-Folder/README.md

 # Java-Codes-Folder
-Hello Everyone this repository contains the code that i parcticed for learning java from Code With Harry in this repo conatins alomst all conceots of java from arrays to linkedlist and some collections fromaework and classes craeted and interfaces questions that i learned from Code With Harry
+Hello Everyone this repository contains the code that I parcticed for learning java from Code With Harry in this repo conatins alomst all concepts of java from arrays to linkedlist and some collections fromaework and classes  and interfaces questions that I learned from Code With Harry